judexzhu/knowledgebase/server-dell-cseries-c6220.md

 ### BMC

-1. Configure BMC in BIOS as per BMC options in the bios configuration
+1. Configure BMC in BIOS as per BMC options in the BIOS configuration (above)
 2. Configure user/password network information via ipmitool using the following parameters
   - LAN_CHANNEL=1
   - ADMIN_USER_ID=2
-3. NB password for user must be at least 8 characters, contain capital letters and numbers
+3. N.B. password for user must be at least 8 characters, contain capital letters and numbers

 ### Upgrading firmware